-The CSC hosts workshops on topics ranging from career acquisition skill development to choosing a practice area.
-CSC also presents attorney panels that expose students to first-hand information on both transactional and litigation-focused practices covering a wide range of areas from family to energy to criminal.
+The CSC hosts workshops on topics ranging from career acquisition skill development to employment readiness.
+The CSC also presents attorney panels that expose students to first-hand information on both transactional and litigationfocused practices covering a wide range of areas, from family to energy to criminal.